HumanisingAutonomy/versioned_collection/CONTRIBUTING.md

 * Ask any question about how to use versioned_collection by creating a new[support request issue](https://github.com/HumanisingAutonomy/versioned_collection/issues/new?assignees=&labels=&template=support-request.yml).

-* If you see that more people struggle with the same thing, because of the lack of examples, or clear documentation, feel free to send a PR that improves the documentation or adds some tutorials or Jupyter Notebooks that do a better job at explaing the problem.
+* If you see that more people struggle with the same thing, because of the lack of examples, or clear documentation, feel free to send a PR that improves the documentation or adds some tutorials or Jupyter Notebooks that do a better job at explaining the problem.

 Thanks! :heart: :heart: :heart: